IvanCastillo1986/computer-systems-cyber-guide/electronics/Electrical-Theory.md

 # Electrical Theory
 This page is a short and basic primer to electrical theory.
-I included it with the expectation that some readers might benefit from knowledge of a lower level of abstraction before they learn about chips, PCBs, etc. Electrical theory shuold come in handy for understanding how many of the computer's elements function.<br>
+I included it with the expectation that some readers might benefit from knowledge of a lower level of abstraction before they learn about chips, PCBs, etc. Electrical theory should come in handy for understanding how many of the computer's elements function.<br>

 An atom is the basic building block of matter.
 It's comprised of a nucleus containing **protons** (positive charge) and **neutrons** (neutrally charged), with **electrons** (negatively charged) orbiting around it in layers known as shells.<br>